michellundell/6a/README.md

 ## Todays assignment

 1. If the variables in the myClass is not public, how can they be set if they are only accessible from the class itself?
+   Find the solution, correct it and make a pull-request so I can run my program!

 2. If you are finished with the ticket program in C, start making a C++ version of it! (you could start by copying ticket.c to ticket.cpp).